Mecc Cancer Treatment Blurred Plant Background

 • Screening tests have risks.

-• The risks of prostate screening include the following:
+• The risks of prostate cancer screening include:

 • False-negative test results can occur.